jaeyeom/email-validator-grpc-mcp/scripts/email_validator_prd.md

   // Number of verification attempts made int32 attempt_count = 8;

-  // Reserved for future fields
-  reserved 9 to 15;
 }

 // ValidationTimestamps tracks important times in the validation lifecycle